 4DX Heartworm, Erlichia, Anaplasma, and Lyme Test

 Heartworm disease could, and should, have its own blog post.
 But we’ll just go over some of the nuts and bolts of the disease.
 An annual heartworm test is recommended for all canine patients as well as monthly heartworm prevention.
-Heartworm disease is transmitted by mosquitos, and although yes, there are less mosquitos in the wintertime, we all know Kentucky loves to throw in the random 50, 60, even 70 degree day during the winter months.
+Heartworm disease is transmitted by mosquitos, and although yes, there are less mosquitos in the wintertime, we all know with the temperate weather we have here in Louisville and Prospect, Kentucky there is the occasional 50, 60 even 70 degree day during the winter months.
 One bite from a mosquito is all it takes for your dog to get infected.
 Heartworm disease can potentially be fatal or shorten the lifespan of your pet due to the cardiovascular insults it causes.
-An annual screening for heartworm disease makes sure that heartworm positive dogs get the proper treatment and care before serious, long lasting, non-reversable damages are done to the heart.
+An annual screening for heartworm disease makes sure that heartworm positive dogs get the proper treatment and care before serious, long lasting, non-reversible damages are done to the heart.

 Annual Heartworm testing is considered a minimum requirement for proper care of your dog at our practice.
 We purchase tests that also test for common tick borne disease as we think it is best medicine to test for these diseases as well.
 As mentioned in our Tick Season blog post, these diseases can cause a variety of clinical signs including, but not limited to the following: paralysis, fever, lethargy, inappetence, arthritis of multiple joints, and multiple organ dysfunction.